 A cheaper alternative to deploying NFC Tags or QR Codes is to utilize the GPS location services on the device.

-The strength of the GPS connection can vary by make and model so it is always a good idea to test for any dead zones or interference with third-party apps like this one: GPS Test.
+The strength of the GPS connection can vary by make and model, so it is always a good idea to test for any dead zones or interference with third-party apps like GPS Test.

 GPS Triggered Checkpoints

-The GPS triggered checkpoint option is similar in functionality to a Tag based Tour, however, instead of scanning a tag, you are using the devices location to virtually “scan” a checkpoint.
+The GPS-triggered checkpoint option is similar in functionality to a Tag-based tour.
+However, instead of scanning a tag, you use the device location to virtually "scan" a checkpoint.

-For each checkpoint you will need to enable GPS Triggered checkpoint, set the Reading perimeter (50-150 Feet is typical), and then drop a pin on the map to mark the coordinates.
+For each checkpoint, you must enable GPS Triggered checkpoint, set the Reading perimeter (50-150 Feet is typical), and then drop a pin on the map to mark the coordinates.

 Pros of GPS Triggered Checkpoints